digdir/designsystemet/CONTRIBUTING.md

 #### Developing new components and handling larger tasks

 Your team needs a new component that doesn't exist in the the design system and want to help develop it?
 Great news!
-We have created a process tohandle just this use case!
+We have created a process to handle just this use case!

+1. Submit a [feature request]() detailing your requirements, and indicate your interest in contributing to the development of this component.
+2. The design system team will review the feature request and assess its compatibility with the design system.
+3.

 #### 1. Install Node 16+ and Yarn 3